wp-plugins/sgr-nextpage-titles/readme.txt

 Stable tag: 1.0

 Order your posts into subpages: multipage posts will have a table of contents linking single subpages with their titles.
-Make order in your posts.
-Have multipage posts and a table of contents linking subpages using sGR Nextpage Titles.

 == Description ==